River-Mochi/AchievementFixer/README.md

 - **Language switching**: works even if you switch languages
   - re-reads the game's locale dictionary.

 ## How to use
 1. Install the mod from Skyve or Paradox Mods.
-   - No configuration needed; we enable achievements by default.
+   - No configuration needed; achievements enabled by default.
 2. Do the tasks (e.g., build 10 parks to get *Groundskeeper*).
 3. Safe to remove anytime; this mod doesn’t touch your saves.